arokem/learning-python/testing/README.md

 ## Using `nose` to automate tests:

-The `nosetests` application seeks files named `test_*.py` and runs every function in these files that is defined as `def test_*()`.
-If all these functions run with no error, and no failed assertions then reports back
+The `nosetests` application seeks files named `test_*.py` in the file paths below the pwd, and runs every function in these files that is defined as `def test_*()`.
+If all these functions run with no error, and no failed assertions, then nose reports back with the number of functions that have been run.
+Otherwise, errors and assertion failures are reported.

+Let's examine the simple module `circle.py` and its test file `test_circle.py` as an example of this.

+##